-- 1. Each predicate corresponds to a Boolean expression. - 2.
-A set of Boolean program variables in A_P track the values of the predicates in the abstraction. - 3.
-Translate each statement in P into a (compound) statement which updates the Boolean variables. - 4.
-To have an over-approximation the statements in A_P will: - a) define whatever follows with certainty from the information given by the predicates - use under-approximations of arbitrary Boolean expressions through the predicates - b) everything else is nondeterministically chosen and a set of corresponding Boolean expressions over program variables
+- Each predicate corresponds to a Boolean expression. - A set of Boolean program variables in A_P track the values of the predicates in the abstraction. - Translate each instruction in P into a (compound) instruction which updates the Boolean variables. - To have an over-approximation the instructions in A_P will: - define whatever follows with certainty from the information given by the predicates - use under-approximations of arbitrary Boolean expressions through the predicates - everything else is nondeterministically chosen